Pantone's Color of the Year is a calming start to 2020

-Back in 1999, before the start of the new decade (and century), Cerulean blue was chosen as the hue that best captured that current moment.
+Back in 1999, before the start of the new decade (and century), Pantone chose Cerulean blue as its very first Color of the Year, the hue that best captured that current moment.
 And now, as we enter 2020, Pantone's newest Color of the Year is Classic Blue (19-4052), another shade that exemplifies timelessness and simplicity.

 According to the official site, this variation of blue was chosen for the fact that it instills "calm, confidence, and connection" and that the blue hue "highlights our desire for a dependable and stable foundation on which to build as we cross the threshold into a new era."